 Substitutions and Variations

 - Milk: if you tolerate dairy, feel free to use heavy cream, whole milk, or a full fat milk of choice.
+If you don't have full fat coconut milk, you can use ½ cup of (dairy free) yogurt and ½ cup of milk of choice.

 How to Store Ninja Creami Orange Creamsicle Ice Cream